jancbeck/Barista-Beautifier.sugar/README.markdown

 ## Development

 Barista-Beautifier.sugar is a fork of [FrenchPress.sugar](http://github.com/switz/FrenchPress.sugar) by switz who did all the hard work.
-This sugar basically just extends the support for HTML und CSS.
+This sugar basically just extends the support for HTML and CSS.
 The library by JS Beautifier is nearly untouched except that global variables JS have been removed.
 Espresso doesn't seem to like them very much.

 Barista-Beautifier.sugar is written entirely in XML and JavaScript using Espresso's [JavaScript API](http://wiki.macrabbit.com/index/JavaScriptActions/)!
-Feel free to mess around with the code or fork it on github!
+Feel free to mess around with the code or fork it on GitHub!

 ## To do
 * Add PHP support
-* Seperate CSS property and value by spacing.
-List grouped CSS rules on seperate lines.
+* Separate CSS property and value by spacing.
+List grouped CSS rules on separate lines.
-* Don't display text-level inline HTML elements in seperate lines.
+* Don't display text-level inline HTML elements in separate lines.

 ## Changelog